tomzox/Python-ZVBI/Video-ZVBI/doc/ZVBI.rst

 specifies the physical parameters of the raw VBI image, such as the sampling rate, number of VBI lines etc.  The parameter can be either a reference to a capture context (`Zvbi.Capture`_) or raw capture parameters of type `Zvbi.RawParams`_.
-(See description of that class for a list of attributes.)

 A properly initialized instance of *Zvbi.RawParams* can be obtained either via method `Zvbi.Capture.parameters()`_ or `Zvbi.RawDec.parameters()`_.
 In case an instance of `Zvbi.Capture`_ is used as parameter to the constructor, decoder parameters are retrieved internally using `Zvbi.Capture.parameters()` for convenience.

+See description of class `Zvbi.RawParams`_ for a list of sampling parameters.

 Zvbi.RawDec.parameters()
 ------------------------